I’m a Colorado local with insights into the most fun and unique things to do in Boulder!

 Eldorado Springs Resort & Pool has been around since 1905, and the pool is fed from an artesian spring.
 The water is a gorgeous clear blue, and it stays at 80° F. The architecture of the resort building and the view of the Rocky Mountains beyond make one of the best things to do in Boulder on a nice afternoon!

-Note that due to construction, the pool is closed through the 2022 swimming season.
-However, there are several places to take a dip in Colorado — read our guide to the best Colorado hot springs!
+Note that due to construction, the pool is closed but plans to reopen on July 1, 2023.
+Until then, you can take a dip in one of the best Colorado hot springs!

 Museums & Culture